Scikous/Vtuber-AI/README.md

 python api_v2.py -a 127.0.0.1 -p 9880 -c GPT_SoVITS/configs/tts_infer.yaml
 ```

-:information_source: Weights only need to be set once, also done through browser
+:information_source: Weights only need to be set once, also this is done through the browser, CMD is also possible

 :heavy_exclamation_mark: This section is WIP, model weights will be uploaded to huggingface at a later date.
 For now, ignore the setting weights section